nishapoyarekar/mini-product-store/README.md

-/src/app/services/: Our services for products and authentication.
+/src/app/services/: services for products and authentication.